Our Current Leadership

 Born and raised in Durham NC, Poet Williams has been a part of the SpiritHouse Tribe since 2015.
 He works as a state-wide organizer with people who have been directly impacted/harmed by the criminal legal system.
 Nicknamed "Medicine Man" Poet also works alongside other SpiritHouse healers to address trauma within our communities.

 "I am from calloused feet and well-oiled hands."
-Rachael first joined the SpiritHouse family in 2011.
-Serving as SpiritHouse's Director of Organizational Wellness, Rachael works to uncover and create practices and tools that effectively address ancestral & generational trauma and foster collective communal healing.
+Solanke first joined the SpiritHouse family in 2011.
+Serving as SpiritHouse's Director of Organizational Wellness, Solanke works to uncover and create practices and tools that effectively address ancestral & generational trauma and foster collective communal healing.
 She is also the Co-Director of the North Carolina Black Women's Roundtable which is co-anchored by SpiritHouse and Blueprint NC